Millie Bright: Chelsea

 When the 2020 Women's FA Community Shield was played for the first time since 2008, Bright scored Chelsea's game-winning goal from long range during the team's 2–0 over Manchester City.

+Following the departure of Magdalena Eriksson, Bright was named captain of Chelsea on 29 September 2023.

+On 6 March 2025, it was announced that Bright had signed a new contract with Chelsea until summer 2026.

 International career

 Bright has represented England on the senior national team as well as numerous youth national teams, including the under-19 and under-23 national team squads.
 In June 2016, she scored a penalty kick goal against the United States during the final game of the Nordic Cup.

 Bright earned her first cap for the senior England national team in September 2016, as a last-minute substitute in a 2–0 win over Belgium.
 In February 2019, Bright pulled out of the England squad for the SheBelieves Cup due to injury, and was replaced by Gemma Bonner.

 In May 2019, Bright was selected to represent England at the 2019 FIFA Women's World Cup in France.

 She played in two of the three group matches as well as in the Round of 16, Quarter Final and Semi Final.
 She was sent off in the 2–1 semifinal loss to the United States after receiving a second yellow card.
 She captained England for the first time in a friendly game against Canada on 13 April 2021.
 She was again called on to captain the squad by head coach Sarina Wiegman in the two November World Cup qualifiers against Austria and Latvia.

 In June 2022, Bright was included in the England squad which won UEFA Women's Euro 2022.

+Bright was allotted 197 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

+On 31 May 2023, Bright was named to the squad for the 2023 FIFA Women's World Cup in July 2023.
+Due to Leah Williamson being injured, Bright was named interim captain for the tournament.
+On 16 August 2023, Bright assisted one of the three goals that got England into its first World Cup final.

+Having withdrawn from the previous England squad to undertake "an extended period of recovery", Bright announced on 4 June 2025 that she had made herself unavailable for selection for UEFA Women's Euro 2025, stating that she was unable to "give 100% mentally or physically" ahead of the tournament.
+Four months later, on 13 October, Bright announced her retirement from international football, having played for 9 years with a total of 88 caps for England.
+She described her retirement as being "a decision I have taken to ensure I can commit fully to my club football and give Chelsea everything they need from me."